damar-wicaksono/uqtestfuns/joss/paper.md

   for various types of analyses.
 - Although test functions are taken as black boxes, _their features are known_; this knowledge enables a thorough diagnosis of a UQ method.
-- Test functions provide _a common ground_ for comparing the performance of various UQ methods in solving the same class of problems.
+- Test functions provide a _fair means_ for comparing the performance of various UQ methods in solving the same class of problems.

 Several efforts have been made to provide relevant UQ test functions